Official websites use .gov

 The value of a debtor's interest in property that remains after liens and other creditors' interests are considered.
 (Example: If a house valued at $100,000 is subject to a $80,000 mortgage, there is $20,000 of equity.)

-Generally includes contracts or leases under which both parties to the agreement have duties remaining to be performed.
-(If a contract or lease is executory, a debtor may assume it or reject it.)
+A contract under which both parties have material duties remaining to be performed.
+If a contract is executory, a debtor may assume or reject it, subject to court approval.
+See “assume.”

 exemptions, exempt property